tock/tock/doc/reference/trd104-syscalls.md

 However, there can be cases when it is necessary for userspace to be able to read a buffer without first revoking it from the kernel with a Read-Write Allow.
-These cases are situations when the cost of two Read-Write Allow system calls is an unacceptable overhead for accessing the data.
+These cases are situations when the cost of a Read-Write Allow system call is an unacceptable overhead for accessing the data.

-In these cases, it can be acceptable for a system call driver to allow userspace to read from a buffer passed with a Read-Write Allow.
-An important invariant is that userspace does not read from the buffer while an operation that modifies the buffer is ongoing.
-Instead, userspace can read the buffer *before* or *after* the operation completes.
+In these cases, it can be acceptable for a system call driver to allow userspace to read or write a buffer passed with a Read-Write Allow.
+An important invariant is that userspace does not access the buffer while an operation that modifies the buffer is ongoing.
+Instead, userspace can access the buffer *before* or *after* the operation completes.

-To allow userspace to read a buffer without revoking it, a system call driver MUST specify a state machine for that buffer.
+To allow userspace to access a buffer without revoking it, a system call driver MUST specify a state machine for that buffer.
 This state machine MUST specify when the buffer is in use by the kernel and when it is not in use.
 This specification MUST be a finite state machine